Jackie Woodburne

+Jacqueline Anne Woodburne (born 5 February 1956) is a Northern Ireland-born Australian actress, known for her numerous roles in television soap operas.
+After graduating from the National Theatre School, Woodburne played Maggie Gordon in The Young Doctors.
+She appeared in Cop Shop as Gina Rossi, and then she was cast as inmate Julie "Chook" Egbert in Prisoner.
+Since 1994, Woodburne has played teacher Susan Kennedy in Neighbours.

+In the 1980s, Woodburne appeared in multiple miniseries', including Outbreak of Love, Sara Dane, and 1915, which earned her a Logie Award nomination.
+By 1985, Woodburne had had a starring role in a major series on every network.
+Since 2014, Woodburne has starred as Dr Anastasia Black in the sci-fi comedy audio series Night Terrace.

 Early life

 Woodburne was born in Carrickfergus, Northern Ireland.
-Her father was a member of the Royal Ulster Constabulary.
+Her father was a policeman in the Royal Ulster Constabulary.
 She has two older siblings: John and Stephen.
 At the age of three, she emigrated with her family to Australia.
 The family assumed that her father would be able to join the Australian police on arrival, but, owing to various rules and regulations, he was unable to do so.
 Woodburne grew up in Frankston, Victoria and attended Forest Hill Primary School, Monterey Secondary College, and Karingal High School.

 Career

-Alongside future Neighbours castmate Janet Andrewartha, Woodburne attended the National Theatre Drama School and graduated in 1980.
-Woodburne played Josie in the television miniseries Outbreak of Love.
-Woodburne starred in the ABC Film 1915 as Dianne, alongside Sigrid Thornton, Scott McGregor and Scott Burgess.
-Woodburne said the fighting is not the only focus of the miniseries, as it shows how the lives of the women were also affected by World War I.
+Woodburne was 22 years old when she decided to become an actress and enrolled in the National Theatre Drama School in Melbourne.
+She met friend and future Neighbours castmate Janet Andrewartha there and graduated in 1980.
+Woodburne played Maggie Gordon in The Young Doctors.
+In 1981, she appeared in the serial drama The Patchwork Hero.
+She also played Josie in the ABC television miniseries Outbreak of Love, which was adapted from Martin Boyd's novel of the same name.
+Woodburne starred in the ABC Film 1915 as Dianne Bendetto, alongside Sigrid Thornton, Scott McGregor and Scott Burgess.
+Woodburne said the fighting is not the only focus of the miniseries, as it shows how the lives of the women were also affected by World War I. Woodburne received a nomination for the Logie Award for Best Support Actress in a Single Drama/Mini Series for her portrayal of Dianne.

-In 1990, she auditioned for the role of Pippa Fletcher in TV soap Home and Away, the producers looking for a recast after original portrayer Vanessa Downing left the series, but she lost out the role to Debra Lawrance.

-Woodburne is best known for two long-running soap opera roles.
-The first was Julie "Chook" Egbert in Prisoner, a role she played from 1985 to 1986.
-A poem read by Julie in episode 582 of Prisoner was penned by Woodburne herself.
-This was followed by the role of Susan Kennedy in Neighbours, a role she has played since 1994.

-Woodburne previously played the sister of Alan Fletcher's character in Cop Shop in 1982–1983, before they were cast as husband and wife Karl and Susan in Neighbours.

-Other soap opera roles include a brief appearance in the very first episode of Sons and Daughters (playing the iconic Pat the Rat character - Patricia Dunne in flashbacks), a couple of episodes of A Country Practice, and a larger role in The Young Doctors where she played Nurse Maggie Gordon from 1980 to 1981.